awsdocs/amazon-sagemaker-developer-guide/doc_source/usingamazon-sagemaker-components.md

    kubectl delete pods -n kubeflow <name-of-pipeline-pod>
    ```

-1. Using your AWS account, log in to the Amazon SageMaker service\.
+1. Using your AWS account, log in to the SageMaker service\.
 Manually stop all training, batch transform, and HPO jobs\.
 Delete models, data buckets, and endpoints to avoid incurring any additional costs\.
-Terminating the pipeline runs does not stop the jobs in Amazon SageMaker\.
+Terminating the pipeline runs does not stop the jobs in SageMaker\.